In-text citations (manuscript body)

 - These do not belong in the references section.

-- These must be deleted unless they have been accepted in the time since submission (in which case you must cite them as "in press").
+- These must be deleted unless they have been accepted in the time since submission (in which case you must cite them as "forthcoming").

-- Make sure to update references previously cited as "in press" or "forthcoming" if they are published i the time after submission before copyediting (add the PMID or DOI if known).
+- Make sure to update references previously cited as "forthcoming" if they are published in the time after submission before copyediting (add the PMID or DOI if known).

 - For citing JMIR papers that are in press, see As author, how can I cite my accepted but not yet published article (in press/forthcoming JMIR article)

-- If you did not cite a paper in-press before copyediting, copyeditors can follow add a new reference during copyediting.
+- If you did not cite a paper as forthcoming before copyediting, copyeditors can follow add a new reference during copyediting.
 It is not desirable to have a statement such as, "As the companion paper in this issue of the journal shows..." without citing it properly.

 A reference can be formatted as a journal reference, web reference, book or book chapter, or conference proceeding in our reference management system, RefCheck.